Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Proofs.

-\begin{proof}[Proof of Proposition \ref{BP-prop21/thm}] We will show that the properties in the first section of Table~\ref{table-app-ribbon/fig} (coinciding with Table~\ref{table-BPHopf-prop21/fig}) are consequences of the rest of the ribbon axioms \hrel[BPH]{r1}--\hrel[BPH]{r7} together with the braided Hopf algebra axioms, but we will do this without using the existence of integrals.
+\begin{proof}[Proof of Proposition \ref{BP-prop21/thm}] We will show that the properties in the first section of Table~\ref{table-app-ribbon/fig} (which coincides with Table~\ref{table-BPHopf-prop21/fig}) hold in $\Alg^\rmR$, meaning that they are consequences of the ribbon axioms \hrel[BPH]{r1}--\hrel[BPH]{r7} together with the braided Hopf algebra axioms (without assuming the existence of integrals).